ska-telescope/ska-low-mccs-pasd/docs/src/user/fndh.rst

 **Threshold Evaluation**

 Each monitoring point has four thresholds: [min_alarm, min_warning, max_warning, max_alarm].
-These set on the attributes and the attributes respond by moving through ``tango.AttrQuality.WARNING`` and ``tango.AttrQuality.ALARM`` respectively dependent on monitoring point value.
+These are set on the attributes and the attributes respond by moving through ``tango.AttrQuality.WARNING`` and ``tango.AttrQuality.ALARM`` respectively dependent on monitoring point value.
 The
 ``healthState`` then reflects this as ``HealthState.DEGRADED`` -> ``tango.AttrQuality.WARNING`` and ``HealthState.FAILED`` -> ``tango.AttrQuality.ALARM``